This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 Make sure to measure your flour correctly or your cookies will not have the correct texture.

-Vanilla – Vanilla is added for flavour.
-You can experiment with different extracts if you’d like.
-If you want to experiment with the flavour, you can try replacing a half teaspoon (or more) of the vanilla with a half teaspoon of almond extract or lemon extract.
+Vanilla Extract - I like to use vanilla, but I tested with other extracts and had great results.
+You can replace a half teaspoon (or more) of the vanilla with a half teaspoon of almond extract or lemon extract.

 Jam/Preserves/Jelly - You can use any type you like, just make sure that it's a good quality one.
 I usually use strawberry, raspberry, and apricot, exactly what you see in the pictures, but use your favourite!
 Peach, blueberry, passion fruit, fig, guava (and more!) will all work.
 You can even use leftover cranberry sauce.